 Grading parameters: A standard for diamonds

 Two diamonds that look the same are not always the same.
-Each one may not be just physically different but also characteristically so.
+Each one may not be just physically but also characteristically different.
 Some of us may or may not know but even the chemical composition of every diamond is different.
 And then come the grading parameters.

 These characteristics, also known as grading parameters set diamonds apart from one another.
 For a jeweller, these parameters also help them compare diamonds to one another.